Fully dynamic maximal matching in O(log n) update time

-For each such edge $(u,v)$ that is now owned by $u$, we perform \textsc{decrement-$\phi$}($v,[\LL(v)+1,i]$) to reflect that the edge is now owned by vertex $u$ which has moved to level $i$.
+For each such edge $(u,w)$ that is now owned by $u$, we perform \textsc{decrement-$\phi$}($w,[\LL(w)+1,i]$) to reflect that the edge is now owned by vertex $u$ which has moved to level $i$.
 Henceforth, the procedure then resembles \textsc{random-settle}.
-It finds a random edge $(u,v)$ from $O_v$ and moves $v$ to level $i$.
-The procedure returns the previous mate of $v$, if $v$ was matched. \begin{lemma} Consider a vertex $u$ that executes \textsc{generic-random-settle}$(u,i)$ and ends up selecting a mate $v$.
-Excluding the time spent in \textsc{decrement}$-\phi$ operations, the computation time of this procedure is of the order of $|\OO_u| + |\OO_v|$ where $\OO_u$ and $\OO_v$ is the set of edges owned by $u$ and $v$ just at the end of the procedure. \end{lemma}
+It finds a random edge $(u,v)$ from $O_u$ and moves $v$ to level $i$.
+The procedure returns the previous mate of $v$, if $v$ was matched.
+We can thus state the following lemma.

+\begin{lemma} Consider a vertex $u$ that executes \textsc{generic-random-settle}$(u,i)$ and selects a mate $v$.
+Excluding the time spent in \textsc{decrement}-$\phi$ operations, the computation time of this procedure is of the order of $|\OO_u| + |\OO_v|$ where $\OO_u$ and $\OO_v$ is the set of edges owned by $u$ and $v$ just at the end of the procedure. \end{lemma}